tomjoht/learnapidoc/_docs/documenting_nonreference_content/docapis_more_about_authorization.md

 ### API keys {#api_keys}

 Most APIs require you to sign up for an API key in order to use the API.
 The API key is a long string that you usually include either in the request URL or request header.
 The API key mainly functions as a way to identify the person making the API call (authenticating you to use the API).
-The API key is associated with a specific app that you register.
+The API key might also be associated with a specific app that you register.

-The company producing the API might use the API key for any of the following:

-* Authenticate calls to the API to registered users only
-* Track who is making the requests
-* Track usage of the API
-* Block or throttle any requester who exceeds the rate limits
-* Apply different permission levels to different users

 APIs might give you both a public and private key.
 The public key is usually included in the request, while the private key is treated more like a password and used only in server-to-server communication.
 For some API documentation sites, when you're logged into the site, your API key automatically gets populated into the sample code and API Explorer.